fbit/Cloud42/README.md

 1. Go download&configure Maven 2 if you don't have it yet: [Download Maven](http://maven.apache.org/download.html).
 Cloud42 requires Java.
 It was developed using version 1.6, but it should be able to run on 1.5.x as well.
 In any case, check your Java installation and make sure your JAVA_HOME environment variable is set.

+2. ***This step is only required if you want to use Cloud42 with Eucalyptus:***

+   You have to configure Cloud42 to connect to a server different from "ec2.amazonaws.com".
+For this purpose, we provided a configuration file located at core/service/src/main/resources/config.properties.
+Please read the comments in this file carefully and adjust all(!) the settings to your needs.

-2. Cloud42 needs to know your AWS credentials to pass its unit tests.
+3. Cloud42 needs to know your AWS credentials to pass its unit tests.
 You have to enter them in the file core/module-configuration/src/main/resources/test-config.properties

    Note: This file also contains an option allowing you to enable all tests, including the ones that require starting and stopping instances (and therefore cause costs).
 Adjust it to your needs.